 Bridge to Nowhere

-Travelling by Jet boat is the easiest way to access the famous 'Bridge to Nowhere' and The Forgotten World Adventures' good selection of our premium and exclusive tour offering will get there.
+Travelling by Jet boat is the easiest way to access the famous 'Bridge to Nowhere'.
+The Forgotten World Adventures' selection of premium and exclusive tour offerings will get you there.
 Take a journey into this enchanting forgotten world, get lost in the history and connect with the treasure that is Te Awa Tupua.